-The Payoff: An Independent Medical Exam and Vocational Evaluation Supported Our Case
+The Payoff: An Independent Medical Exam and Vocational Evaluation Supported Our South Carolina Workers' Comp Settlement

 Armed with this information, we were able to get the case settled at mediation.
 We obtained a settlement achieving Chad’s goal: to preserve the financial stability of his family.
 Both Chad and his wife were thrilled and relieved.
 I could tell Chad was extremely grateful he’d stepped aside to let a professional handle a problem he just couldn’t.
 Best of all, it worked out extremely well for him.